ROSRider/rosrider_doc/docs/SOFTWARE.md

 `rosrider_teleop` contains configuration files to use the robot with a gamepad.
 (Logitech F710)

-`rosrider_examples` contains example programs, that use odometry.
+`rosrider_examples` contains example programs, that use odometry, and camera.
+For more information click [here](EXAMPLES.md)

-- move_tf : moves the robot to point x, y
-- loop_tf : loops the robot following a trajectory
-- pace.py : pace robot between two points

 `pid` external pid controller, required by rosrider\_diff\_drive